The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 A human-sized Louvre painting illustrates everything from the king’s dramatic attire to a majestic crown seated on the chair.

-The way Louis XIV was shown standing with grace shows the administrative power he was carrying on.
+The way Louis XIV was shown standing with grace shows the administrative power he was carrying.

 Created in 1701, The Portrait of Louis XIV covered every minuscule detail; perhaps, that’s the reason why so many created its replica.

-Hyacinthe Rigaud
+Creator | Hyacinthe Rigaud |

-The Portrait of Louis XIV was created to fulfill the King’s grandson’s wish.
-But it ended up as the official Portrait of Louis XIV and has been stored in the Louvre museums for many years.
+Best Known For | It was created to fulfill the King’s grandson’s wish.
+But it ended up as the official Portrait of Louis XIV and has been stored in the Louvre museums for many years. |

-Oil on canvas
+Medium | Oil on canvas |

 21. The Barque of Dante

-Romanticism painter, Eugene fabulously covered Canto 8 of Dante’s Inferno.
+Romanticism painter Eugene fabulously covered Canto 8 of Dante’s Inferno.

 Known for its details, the Louvre painting showed the emotions that occurred in this real event.